RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Checks

+Check that:

-- The paper should not just copy/paste the code from the original paper, but have instead used that as a foundation to work from.
+- For your paper you have not just copy/pasted the code from the original paper, but have instead used that as a foundation to work from.
-- Your paper should have a link to the associated GitHub repository and the DOI of the Social Science Reproduction Platform replication that you conducted.
+- Your paper has a link to the associated GitHub repository and the DOI of the Social Science Reproduction Platform replication that you conducted.
-- Make sure you have referenced everything, including R. Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
+- You have referenced everything, including R. Strong submissions will draw on related literature in the discussion (and other sections) and would be sure to also reference those.
 The style of references does not matter, provided it is consistent.

 ### FAQ

 - How much should I write?
 Most students submit something in the 10-to-15-page range, but it is up to you.
 Be precise and thorough.
 - Do I have to focus on a model result?
 No, it is likely best to stay away from that at this point, and instead focus on tables or graphs of summary or explanatory statistics.
 - What if the paper I choose is in a language other than R?
 Both your replication and reproduction code should be in R. So you will need to translate the code into R for the replication.
-And the reproduction should be your own work, so that also should be in R. One common language is Stata, and @lost2022 might be useful as a 'Rosetta Stone' of sorts, for R, Python, and Stata.
+And the reproduction should be your own work, so that also should be in R. One common language is Stata, and @lost2022 might be useful as a Rosetta Stone of sorts, for R, Python, and Stata.
 - Can I work by myself?
 Yes.
 - Do the graphs/tables have to look identical to the original?
 No, you are welcome to, and should, make them look better as part of the reproduction.
 And even as part of the replication, they do not have to be identical, just similar enough.